GuidesBasicsLibraries

 This action cannot be undone.

-You can delete a library from the library selection menu on the sidebar, or by navigating to the library's overview page.
-In either scenario, all that is required is to click the action button and select "Delete".
+You can delete a library from the library selection menu on the sidebar, or by navigating to the library’s deletion settings page (/settings/delete).